 With spring nowhere in sight, many of us are trying to find a way to catapult ourselves out of the monotonous winter gloom.
 If this sounds like you, making a rebellious style change might just be what you need.
 We’ve always loved risk-takers in fashion, and hairstyles are no exception.

 That being said, being experimental with your hairstyle carries higher stakes than wearing a daring outfit.
 You can take clothes off in seconds-hair takes a little longer to fix.
 Lots of people let their fear of a hair catastrophe prevent them from taking any risks in that area.
 Thankfully, there are hairstyles out there that make it possible for you to be defiant without having to worry too much about the consequences.
+For instance, lots of women nowadays are becoming experimental with human hair toppers, one piece hair extensions or any of its style variations.
 Check out these three hairstyles that will satisfy both your timid and gutsy side.

 Red is widely seen as an audacious color.
 It’s eye-catching and unforgettable, and infuses energy into even the most drab situations.
 Despite its boldness, it’s very versatile.
 Just think about how many celebrities have red hair: Emma Stone has rocked it in many a modern romantic comedy, Christina Hendricks is unforgettable in the 1960s world of the show Mad Men, and it’s a key part of indie musician Florence Welch’s mix of boho and retro style, just to name a few.
 These beauty role models is inspiring, but it’s also easy to feel intimidated by them.